 Yes, Maryland offers discounts to good drivers.
 A good driver is typically one who has not had any traffic accidents or violations in the past three years.
 Other common discounts include:

 - Anti-Theft Devices

 As the 35th state to allow electronic insurance cards, Maryland permits drivers to show evidence of insurance on their mobile device when asked for proof of coverage by a law enforcement officer.
 Drivers may still use paper cards if desired.

 It’s against the law to drive while uninsured in Maryland.
 If your coverage lapses, you’ll receive a fine that increases the longer you’re without coverage, up to $2,500 per vehicle.
 Additionally, your registration will be suspended, and driving with a suspended registration can lead to your vehicle being impounded and other penalties.

-It is illegal for Georgians to operate a motor vehicle with the following BAC percentages:
+It is illegal for individuals to operate a motor vehicle with the following

 Maryland’s impaired driving laws are strict and aggressively enforced.
 You can be found impaired while under the influence of legal as well as illegal drugs, including alcohol, prescription medications, over-the-counter drugs, and recreational drugs.

 Refusal to take a test ordered to determine your blood alcohol or drug concentration levels can result in the confiscation of your driver’s license.
 This same penalty applies if you fail a chemical test.

 Potential penalties for driving while impaired in Maryland include driver’s license suspension or revocation, CDL disqualification, fees, mandatory installation of an ignition interlock device, points on your license, jail time, mandatory participation in a drug or alcohol abuse program, and more.